-REQUIRED COURSES
+MAJOR REQUIRED COURS JNITS

-l JNITS
+511113

 CD 1 Child Growth and Development 3

 CD 3 Creative Experiences for Children I 3

 or

 CD 4 Creative Experiences for Children I 3

 CD 11 Home, School and Community Relations 3

 CD 38 Administration of Early Childhood Programs 3

 or

-CD 39 Administration of Early Childhood Programs 13
+CD 39 Administration of Early Childhood Programs 11 3

 Plus, any course from the following:

 CD 2 Early Childhood Principles and Practices 3

 CD 10 Child Health 3

 CD 42 The Child in a Multi-Cultural Society 3

 Completion of 15 units meets the State Department of Social Services minimum requirements for Child Care Center Director in private, for-profit centers as defined in Title 22.
-All courses must be completed with a grade of "C" of better.
+(All courses must be completed with a grade of "C" of better.)